SupahNickie/CaffeineORM/README.md

 List<HashMap<String, Object> rawReturn = CaffeineConnection.rawQuery("select downloads.*, users.* from downloads join users on downloads.user_id = users.id where id in (1, 2, 3) order by downloads.id asc");
 ```

-SQL fragment with placeholder values, List of arguments, and additional options.
+SQL fragment with placeholder values, list of arguments (or varargs).
 As with any lookup in Caffeine, it must be told what class of objects to return unless calling the `rawQuery` method. `IN` syntax is also supported.
 ```
 List<Object> list = new ArrayList<Object>();
 list.add("Smith");